Science, Design Technology and Humanties

 Understanding the World Through Science, History and Culture

-At Gladesville Primary School, we take an explicit and integrated approach to teaching Humanities and Science, ensuring students develop strong content knowledge alongside literacy skills.
+At Gladesville Primary School, we take an explicit and integrated approach to teaching Humanities, Science and Technologies, ensuring students develop strong content knowledge alongside literacy skills.
 We use evidence-based frameworks that promote deep understanding through carefully sequenced learning.

 Through our literacy programs, students engage with rich, subject-specific texts that build vocabulary, background knowledge, and comprehension.
 These sessions are generally focused on a history or geography topic.
 Lessons are structured to support reading, helping students to unpack complex ideas and make meaningful connections between what they read and the world around them.
 Our writing complements this by giving students regular, structured opportunities to write about what they’ve learned in humanities and science topics.
 Writing tasks are purposeful and closely linked to the content being taught.